joaopalmeiro/memcached.github.io/content/features/proxy/examples.md

 Next, if a request has failed over, we adjust the TTL of any 'set' commands to be lower.
 In this example we use five minutes.
-This prevents cache entires that have "failed over" from staying around for a long period of time, which can cause issues if server 'b' repeatedly fails.
+This prevents cache entries that have "failed over" from staying around for a long period of time, which can cause issues if server 'b' repeatedly fails.

 The short cache time should allow a good hit rate for objects which are